Lewis Pollard

 Sir Lewis Pollard (c.
-1465 – 1540) his will was of 1526 when he retired of Grilstone in the parish of Bishop's Nympton, Devon, was Justice of the Common Pleas from 1514 to 1526 and served as MP for Totnes in 1491 and was a JP in Devon in 1492.
+1465 – 1540) whose will was dated 1526 when he retired to Grilstone in the parish of Bishop's Nympton, Devon, was Justice of the Common Pleas from 1514 to 1526.
+He served as MP for Totnes in 1491 and was a JP in Devon in 1492.
 He was knighted after 1509.
 He was one of several Devonshire men to be "innated with a genius to study law", as identified by Fuller, who became eminent lawyers at a national level.
-(Note: Hoskins, p.79 mentions Fuller listing also Henry de Bracton, Sir John Cary, Sir John Wadham, Sir John Fortescue.
+(Note: Hoskins, p.
+79 mentions Fuller listing also Henry de Bracton, Sir John Cary, Sir John Wadham, Sir John Fortescue.
 After him came Drewe, Harris, Glanville, Sir William Periam and Sir Edmond Prideaux.)
 He was a kinsman of the judge and Speaker of the House of Commons Sir John Pollard (c.
 1508 – 1557).

 Origins

 Pollard was a member of an ancient Devonshire gentry family, a younger son of Robert Pollard, second son of John Pollard of Way in the parish of St Giles in the Wood, near Great Torrington, Devon, by his wife, Jane, daughter of William Marwood of Westcott (by his first wife Elizabeth Squire).
 Risdon states that Sir Lewis Pollard resided at Grilston, in the parish of Bishop's Nympton, before he purchased the nearby manor of King's Nympton to the south.